 The journal isn’t extremely thick or heavy, although it is printed on recycled heavyweight card stock so your ink pen won’t bleed through.

 Are you travels limited to a specific continent instead of the entire globe?
-That’s ok; the Journey Journal is also available as a US map edition, a Europe map edition, an Asia map edition, an Australia map edition and a Canada map edition.
+That’s ok; the Journey Journal is also available in:

 Although not technically a “travel journal” per se, I’ve included The Indestructible Field Book as an option for those of you adventure travelers who don’t expect the luxury of perfect conditions in order to use your travel journal.